 Crown of Thorns, Christ Plant, Christ Thorns, Siamese Lucky Plant

 Euphorbia milii 'Primrose Yellow' is a succulent shrub with branched, grayish-brown, 5- to 7-sided stems with many prominent spines.
 It grows up to 6 feet (1.8 m) tall.
-Spines are grey and up to 1 inch (2.5 cm) long spines.
-Leaves are found mainly on new growth and are obovate (wider near the tip).
+Spines are grey and up to 1 inch (2.5 cm) long.
+Leaves are obovate and found mainly on new growth.
 Flowers are yellow and subtended by a pair of conspicuous petal-like bracts.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).